Name: ENGLISH II

 Individual or group presentation of assignments given

-1st speaking exam: Role play.
+1st speaking test: Role play in pairs.

-This will allow for the assessment of learning
+This will allow for the assessment of learning outcomes RA17 and RA30.

 15 %